sulimanbadour1/betteraskpdf/README.md

 - **shadncn/ui**: Beautifully designed components built with Radix UI and Tailwind CSS.
 - **Database Integration**: Efficient data management with NeonDB.
 - **DrizzleORM**: TypeScript ORM for SQL databases designed with maximum type safety in mind.
+- **React Query**: data-fetching and state management library for React applications that simplifies fetching, caching, and updating data.
 - **Clerk Auth**: add authentication and user management to your application.
 - **Payment Gateway**: Seamless payment process with Stripe.
 - **AI-Powered**: Enhanced functionalities using OpenAI.